1-in-3 vs. Not-All-Equal: Dichotomy of a broken promise: Breaking the promise from the left

-Let now $\C^*$ be an oriented path starting at $v$ and wounding around $\C$ a certain amount of times~(the number is inessential, as long as it is sufficiently large) in the positive orientation.
-Consider the levels of vertices in the oriented path $\C^*$.
-Clearly $\lvl(v)= 0$; the choice of $v$ guarantees that the levels of all other vertices are strictly positive.
+Let now $\C^*$ be an oriented path starting at $v$ and winding around $\C$ a certain amount of times~(the number is inessential, as long as it is sufficiently large) in the positive orientation.
+Assign levels to vertices of the oriented path $\C^*$ in the same way as before.
+Clearly, $\lvl(v)= 0$; the choice of $v$ guarantees that the levels of all other vertices are strictly positive.
+(Indeed, the first time we wind around $\C$ this is the case, and every successive time we wind around $\C$ the levels are increased by the net length of $\C$, which is positive.)
 Further, for $i=0,\dots,n$, we let $a_i$ be the last vertex in $\C^*$ of level $i$.
 Note that $a_0,\dots,a_{n-1}$ appear in the first copy of $\C$.
 Moreover, $a_0=v$, while $a_n$ coincides with the duplicate of $v$ in the second copy of $\C$.
-It remains to find the path $\P$.
+It remains to find the oriented path $\P$.

-Let $M$ be the number of vertices of $\C$.
-First, for every $i=0,\dots,n-1$, we will find a minimal path $\P_i$ of net length $M$ so that $\P_i-\P_i$ connects $a_i$ to itself.
-This is very easy: We start with $a_i$ and go along $\C^*$ until we hit the first element of level $i+M$.
-This is our $\P_i$; the path is minimal since no element after $a_i$ has level $i$, and since we chose the first element of level $i+M$ to be the end.
+First, for every $i=0,\dots,n-1$, we will find a minimal path $\P_i$ of net length $p$ so that $\P_i-\P_i$ connects $a_i$ to itself.
+This is very easy: We start with $a_i$ and go along $\C^*$ until we hit the first element of level $i+p$.
+This is our $\P_i$; the path is minimal since no element after $a_i$ has level $i$, and since we chose the first element of level $i+p$ to be the end.
 Moreover, $a_i$ is clearly connected to itself via $\P_i-\P_i$ in $\C$.

 Next, for each $i=0,\dots,n-1$, we let $a'_i$ be the element on $\C^*$ coming after $a_i$.
 Clearly, by the definition of $a_i$, $\lvl(a'_i)=i+1$, and all the vertices of $\C^*$ after $a'_i$ have level $\geq i+1$.
-As before, we go along $\C^*$ until we hit the first vertex of level $i+1+M$, say $b_i$.
-Let $\Q_i$ be the part of $\C^*$ connecting $a'_i$ to $b_i$; it has net length $M$ and it is minimal.
-By the choice of $M$, along the way, we hit the element $a_{i + 1}$.
-Let $\Q_i'$ be the part of $\Q_i$ connecting $a_{i + 1}$ to $b_i$; it is clearly minimal by the choice of $a_{i + 1}$ and $b_i$, and it has net length $M$.
-Additionally, $\rightarrow + \Q_i - \Q_i'$ connects $a_i$ to $a_{i + 1}$ by construction.
+As before, we go along $\C^*$ until we hit the first vertex of level $i+1+p$, say $b_i$.
+Let $\Q_i$ be the part of $\C^*$ connecting $a'_i$ to $b_i$; it has net length $p$ and it is minimal.
+By the choice of $p$, along the way, we hit the element $a_{i + 1}$.
+Let $\Q_i'$ be the part of $\Q_i$ connecting $a_{i + 1}$ to $b_i$; it is clearly minimal by the choice of $a_{i + 1}$ and $b_i$, and it has net length $p$.
+Additionally, $\theedge + \Q_i - \Q_i'$ connects $a_i$ to $a_{i + 1}$ by construction.

 Now let $\P$ be the oriented path homomorphically mapping to every $\P_i$, $\Q_i$, and $\Q'_i$~ (it exists by Theorem~\ref{thm:pathjoining}).
-Using that $a_0$ and $a_n$ are the same vertex in the cycle $\C$, it follows that $\P$ satisfies the conclusion of the lemma. \end{proof}
+Using that $a_0$ and $a_n$ are the same vertex in $\C$, it follows that $\P$ satisfies the conclusion of the lemma. \end{proof}